seanhatton/repronim.org/content/resources/getting-started/_index.md

 → For hands on experience, his students can follow tutorials recommended for Sarah, Richard and Evelyn

-## Evelyn the director of a multi-center project
+## Evelyn

 <img src="/images/evelyn.jpg" alt="Evelyn" style="width: 250px; height: auto;">

+Hi, I’m Evelyn.
+I'm the director of a multi-center distributed project.
+My interest is in harmonizing the research being performed at several sites.

-Evelyn is a researcher, and directs a multi-center distributed project.
-Her responsibilities include oversight for integrated data sharing and cross-site analyses within the project, as well as making all data ultimately publicly accessible and reusable.
-She is interested in options for facilitating and streamlining data acquisition, use and reuse for varied purposes, both within and beyond the bounds of the project itself.
-She has the authority and responsibility to make recommendations for infrastructure that would serve a multidisciplinary multi-site project well.
+I've been a researcher my whole career, and now I direct a multi-center distributed project.
+My responsibilities include oversight for integrated data sharing and cross-site analyses within the project, as well as making all data ultimately publicly accessible and reusable.
+I'm interested in options for facilitating and streamlining data acquisition, use, and reuse for varied purposes, both within and beyond the bounds of the project itself.
+I have the authority and responsibility to make recommendations for infrastructure that would serve a multidisciplinary multi-site project well.

-**Evelyn** thinks ReproNIM might address many of her priorities, but she would really like an end-to-end platform for data acquisition, data management and dissemination.
-She needs to distribute common analyses to her sites.
-She’d like it to be easy for the sites to give her results from this analysis that are easy to aggregate and harmonize.
-As her sites are also collecting their own subjects, she needs common demographic, clinical and behavioral data to be collected/shared in a way that is also easy to aggregate/harmonize.
+I think ReproNim might address many of my priorities, but I'd really like an end-to-end platform for data acquisition, data management, and dissemination.
+I need to distribute common analyses to all of the project's sites.
+I'd like it to be easy for the sites to give me results from this analysis that are easy to aggregate and harmonize.
+As the sites are also collecting their own subjects, I need common demographic, clinical, and behavioral data to be collected and shared in a way that is also easy to aggregate and harmonize.

 **How can ReproNIM help?**